andyfitzsuse/andyfitz.github.io/drafts/story.md

 * Went too fast downhill on skateboards (twice)
 * Made a career jump to a private business before a global pandemic
-* Father diagnosed with cancer
+* Father passed away from cancer
-* Released amazing API service Make.cm
+*

 ## what next?